Land surface effects on climate: Orographic lift

 Orographic lift occurs when an air mass is forced from a low elevation to a higher elevation as it moves over rising terrain.
 As the air mass gains altitude it quickly cools down adiabatically, which can raise the relative humidity to 100% and create clouds and, under the right conditions, precipitation.

 Rain shadow

 A rain shadow is a dry area on the leeward side of a mountainous area (away from the wind).
 The mountains block the passage of rain-producing weather systems and cast a "shadow" of dryness behind them.
-Wind and moist air is drawn by the prevailing winds towards the top of the mountains, where it condenses and precipitates before it crosses the top.
-In an effect opposite that of orographic lift, the air, without much moisture left, advances behind the mountains creating a drier side called the "rain shadow".
+Wind and moist air are drawn by the prevailing winds towards the top of the mountains, condensing and precipitating before it crosses the top.
+In an effect opposite that of orographic lift, the air, without much moisture left, advances behind the mountains, creating a drier side called the "rain shadow".

 Foehn wind

 A föhn or foehn is a type of dry, warm, down-slope wind that occurs in the lee (downwind side) of a mountain range.

 It is a rain shadow wind that results from the subsequent adiabatic warming of air that has dropped most of its moisture on windward slopes (see orographic lift).
 As a consequence of the different adiabatic lapse rates of moist and dry air, the air on the leeward slopes becomes warmer than equivalent elevations on the windward slopes.
 Föhn winds can raise temperatures by as much as 14 °C (25 °F) in just a matter of minutes.
 Central Europe enjoys a warmer climate due to the Föhn, as moist winds off the Mediterranean Sea blow over the Alps.